Ravi (composer): Biography

 In the 1980s, he made a comeback as a music director in Malayalam (and some Hindi) films as Bombay Ravi.
 During 1986, the Malayalam director Hariharan convinced him to make this comeback.
 The first movie was Panchagni.
 The songs Saagarangale and Aa raatri maanju poyi (sung by Yesudas and Chitra) were hits.
 That same year, Hariharan's Nakhakshathangal also came out and Chithra won her second National Award for the song Manjalprasaadavum from the same film.
 All the songs from the Malayalam movie Vaisali released in 1989 were super hits and Chithra won her third National Award for the song Indupushpam Choodi Nilkum from the same film.
 Ravi was a constant in Hariharan films and their combination is regarded as one of the best ever in Malayalam.
-Ravi has composed for many films produced by South Indian banners: Ghoonghat, Gharana Grihasti, Aurat, Samaj ko badal dalo (Gemini), Meherban, Do Kaliyan (AVM), Bharosa, Khandan (Vasu Films).
+Ravi has composed for many films produced by South Indian banners: Ghoonghat, Gharana Grihasti, Aurat, Samaj ko badal dalo (Gemini), Meherban, Do Kaliyan (AVM), Bharosa, and Khandan (Vasu Films).